tangentsoft/mysqlpp/HACKERS.md

 you will either have to install [an official binary][fslb] or [build it from source][fsls].

-To clone the code repository anonymously, say:
+To clone the MySQL++ repository anonymously, say:

     $ fossil clone https://tangentsoft.com/mysqlpp mysqlpp.fossil